AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

 ### Step 1: Build a Baseline for Trait Comparison

-To build a baseline, TraitWeight measures all the traits associated with an audience for a 30, 60, or 90-day interval.
+To build a baseline, [!UICONTROL TraitWeight] measures all the traits associated with an audience for a 30, 60, or 90-day interval.
 Next, it ranks traits according to their frequency and their correlation.
 The frequency count measures commonality.
 Correlation measures the likelihood of a trait being present only in the baseline audience.
 Traits that appear often are said to exhibit high commonality, an important characteristic used to set a weighted score when combined with traits discovered in your selected data sources.

 ### Step 2: Find the Same Traits in the Data Source

 After it builds a baseline for comparison, the algorithm looks for identical traits in your selected data sources.
-In this step, TraitWeight performs a frequency count of all discovered traits and compares them to the baseline.
+In this step, [!UICONTROL TraitWeight] performs a frequency count of all discovered traits and compares them to the baseline.
 However, unlike the baseline, uncommon traits are ranked higher than those that appear more often.
-Rare traits are said to exhibit a high degree of specificity.
-TraitWeight assesses combinations of common baseline traits and uncommon (highly specific) data source traits as more influential or desirable than traits common to both data sets.
+Rare traits are said to exhibit a high degree of specificity. [!UICONTROL TraitWeight] assesses combinations of common baseline traits and uncommon (highly specific) data source traits as more influential or desirable than traits common to both data sets.
 In fact, our model recognizes these large, common traits and does not assign excess priority to data sets with high correlations.
 Rare traits get higher priority because they are more likely to represent new, unique users than traits with high commonality across the board.

 ### Step 3: Assign Weight

-In this step, TraitWeight ranks newly discovered traits in order of influence or desirability.
+In this step, [!UICONTROL TraitWeight] ranks newly discovered traits in order of influence or desirability.
 The weight scale is a percentage that runs from 0% to 100%.
 Traits ranked closer to 100% means they're more like the audience in your baseline population.
 Also, heavily weighted traits are valuable because they represent new, unique users who may behave similarly to your established, baseline audience.
-Remember, TraitWeight considers traits with high commonality in the baseline and high specificity in the compared data sources to be more valuable than traits common in each data set.
+Remember, [!UICONTROL TraitWeight] considers traits with high commonality in the baseline and high specificity in the compared data sources to be more valuable than traits common in each data set.

 ### Step 4: Scoring Users